1iveowl/CosmosResourceTokenBroker/README.md

 }
 ```

 Please note, that this file will not look like this when you first open the Azure Function sample in this repository.
-Specifically, all the settings that relate to Cosmos missing.
+Specifically, all the settings that relate to Cosmos will be missing.
 This is because 'local.settings.json' is excluded per default by git, to protect developers from inadvertedly sharing secrets.
 You will therefore need to fill out these details yourself and do so according to your configuration of Azure Cosmos DB and Azure AD B2C.
-See the included file `local.settings.tutorial.json` as a starting point.
+The file `local.settings.tutorial.json` is included to provide an example.
+You need to rename it to `local.settings.json` if you want to use it.

-When you publish your Azure Function into production, you must configure the same settings your are spedifying in `local.settings.json`.
-You do so by utilizing [Azure Function Application Settings](https://medium.com/awesome-azure/azure-reading-application-settings-in-azure-functions-asp-net-core-1dea56cf67cf).
-As you do this, I strongly advice that you place your secrets in the [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
-There's a great step-by-step guide for how this do this here: [Create Azure Key Vault and Azure Function App](https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/)
+When you publish your Azure Function into production, you must configure the same settings that you've are spedifying in `local.settings.json` by using [Azure Function Application Settings](https://medium.com/awesome-azure/azure-reading-application-settings-in-azure-functions-asp-net-core-1dea56cf67cf).
+As you do this, I strongly advice that you place your secrets (i.e. your Cosmos Primiary or Secondary Key) in the an [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
+There's a great step-by-step guide for how this do this here: [Create Azure Key Vault and Azure Function App](https://daniel-krzyczkowski.github.io/Integrate-Key-Vault-Secrets-With-Azure-Functions/).

-Here's a great step-by-step guide for configuring an Azure Function for integration with Azure AD B2C: [Secure Azure Functions Using Azure AD B2C](https://medium.com/@ravindraa/secure-azure-functions-using-azure-ad-b2c-986e4ad07c6c).
+You will also need to integrate Azure Functions with Azure AD B2C.
+This way Azure Functions will auto-magically take care of the authentication of the user for you.
+There's a great step-by-step guide for configuring an Azure Function for integration with Azure AD B2C here: [Secure Azure Functions Using Azure AD B2C](https://medium.com/@ravindraa/secure-azure-functions-using-azure-ad-b2c-986e4ad07c6c).

-With these steps behind us, you should have a Resource Token Broker running nicely in Azure Functions, and which requires AD authentication of any user accessing it.
-You can test that your Azure AD B2C configuration is successful by copying the URL of your Azure Function into a browser running in Incognito/InPrivate Browsing mode, and see that you will now be asked to log-in using your favorite social account (according to the configuration of your Azure AD B2C sign-in User Flow flow).

-This is just a test, of course.
-Going forward the user will not, and should not, be presented with such log-in requirements everytime the broker is needed in the app, rather you will be configuring the app to handle user log-in once, using MSAL, and then utilize an Access Token for the different scopes (read and read-write) to authenticate the user to the Azure Function.
+You should now have a Resource Token Broker running nicely as an Azure Function.
+Any access to the Azure Function will now requires AD authentication - i.e. that a JWT Access Token is presented when accessing the Azure Function.

+You can test that your Azure Function/Azure AD B2C integration is successfully configure by copying the URL of your Azure Function into a browser which is running in Incognito/InPrivate Browsing mode.
+If the integration works as it should, you will now be asked to log-in, according to the configuration of your Azure AD B2C sign-in User Flow, before getting to the Azure Function.
+This is just a test of course.
+Going forward the user will not, and should not, be prompted to log-in everytime the broker is needed, rather you will be configuring your app to handle user log-in using MSAL, and then utilize the Access Token acquired with MSAL when requesting Resource Tokens from the Resource Token Broker.

-#### Using MSAL With The App
+#### Step 3: Program your app to use MSAL for authentication

+#### Step 4: Program your app to store data with Cosmos DB